-This is a problem many Echo owners are reporting, and there are many possible reasons for it.
+Post updated 3/31/19 – Note that this post was originally written when Echo was the only available Alexa device, but its content is applicable to other Alexa devices as well.
+Many Alexa device owners report audio problems from time to time, and there are many possible reasons for it.
 I can’t guarantee you’ll find the solution you need here, but hopefully these troubleshooting steps will help more than a few.

 Here are some troubleshooting steps to try, roughly in ascending order of hassle factor.

-1. Try unplugging the Echo, waiting a full minute, then plugging it back in.
+1. Try unplugging the device, waiting a full minute, then plugging it back in.

 Sometimes the easiest solution proves to be the right one.
 As with any tech device, an Echo that’s acting funky can often be straightened out with a hard reboot.